-- 8.1 Section 271(1)(c)(iii) provides that if the Assessing Officer or the Commissioner (Appeals) or the Commissioner is satisfied that any person has concealed the particulars of his income or furnished inaccurate particulars of such income, he may direct that such person shall pay by way of penalty, in addition to any tax payable by him, a sum which shall not be less than, but which shall not exceed three times, the amount of tax sought to be evaded by reason of the concealment of particulars of his income or the furnishing of inaccurate particulars of such income.
-The said section has been omitted by Finance Act 2016.
-Section 271(1)(c) shall not apply to and in relation to any assessment for the assessment year commencing on or after the 1st day of April, 2017 and subsequent assessment years and penalty be levied under the newly inserted section 270A with effect from 1st April, 2017. - 8.2 Explanation 7, was inserted to the aforesaid section by Finance Act, 2001 with effect from April 1, 2002.
+- 8.1 The erstwhile section 271(1)(c)(iii) provides that if the Assessing Officer or the Commissioner (Appeals) or the Principal Commissioner or Commissioner is satisfied that any person has concealed the particulars of his income or furnished inaccurate particulars of such income, he may direct that such person shall pay by way of penalty, in addition to any tax payable by him, a sum which shall not be less than, but which shall not exceed three times, the amount of tax sought to be evaded by reason of the concealment of particulars of his income or the furnishing of inaccurate particulars of such income. - 8.2 Explanation 7, was inserted to the aforesaid section by Finance Act, 2001 with effect from April 1, 2002.
 This explanation is invoked only when any amount is added or disallowed in computing the total income under section 92C(4).
-The explanation provides that the amount added/disallowed under this section (i.e., any addition on account of international transaction) shall be deemed to be concealed income. - 8.3 The explanation creates a rebuttable presumption of concealment or furnishing of inaccurate particulars.
-The burden of rebuttal is on the assessee and it does not shift to the Department.
-The assessee is required to prove that he has acted in good faith and with due diligence.
-If it is so proved, the addition/disallowance shall not be deemed to represent concealed income. - 8.4 While section 273B states that no penalty shall be imposed if the assessee proves that there was a reasonable cause for the said failure, however given that the provisions of section 273B do not apply to a penalty under section 271(1)(c), the assessee must discharge the burden laid down in
+The explanation provides that the amount added/disallowed under this section (i.e., any addition on account of international transaction) shall be deemed to represent the income in respect of which particulars have been concealed or inaccurate particulars have been furnished.